j1-aggie/Hurricane_Harvey_Analysis/README.md

     a. submit to instructors
  2. Collect data from data sources
  3. Design Code
- 4. Anaylze and Formulate Conclusions
+ 4. Analyze and Formulate Conclusions
  5. Presentation Ready

 Questions